English art: 20th and 21st centuries

 Lancastrian L. S. Lowry (1887–1976) became famous for his scenes of life in the industrial districts of North West England in the mid-20th century.
 He developed a distinctive style of painting and is best known for his urban landscapes peopled with human figures often referred to as "matchstick men".
 Notable English artists of the mid-20th century and after include: Graham Sutherland (1903–1980); Carel Weight (1908–1997); Ruskin Spear (1911–1990); pop art pioneers Richard Hamilton (1922–2011), Peter Blake (b.
 1932), and David Hockney (b.
 1937); and op art exemplar Bridget Riley (b.
 1931).

-Following the development of Postmodernism, English art became in some respect synonymous toward the end of the 20th century with the Turner Prize; the prize, established in 1984 and named with ostensibly credible intentions after J. M. W. Turner, earned for latterday English art a reputation arguably to its detriment.
-Prize exhibits have included a shark in formaldehyde and a dishevelled bed.
-Critic Matthew Collings observes that: "Turner Prize art is based on a formula where something looks startling at first and then turns out to be expressing some kind of banal idea, which somebody will be sure to tell you about.
-The ideas are never important or even really ideas, more notions, like the notions in advertising.
-Nobody pursues them anyway, because there's nothing there to pursue."
+Sir Jacob Epstein was a pioneer of modern sculpture.

+In the late 1960s, graphic designer Storm Thorgerson co-founded the graphic art group Hipgnosis, who have designed many iconic single and album covers for rock bands.
+His works were notable for their surreal elements, with perhaps the most famous being the cover for Pink Floyd's The Dark Side of the Moon.
+Designed and photographed by Brian Duffy, the Aladdin Sane album cover features a lightning bolt across his face which is regarded as one of the most iconic images of David Bowie.

+Post-modern contemporary English art, especially that associated with the Young British Artists.
+Established in 1984, the Turner Prize, organized by the Tate, has emerged as a prominent platform for contemporary art, showcasing numerous YBA figures such as Damien Hirst, Rachel Whiteread, and Tracey Emin.
+These artists gained significant attention following the Freeze exhibition in 1988, supported by Charles Saatchi, and achieved global acclaim for their conceptual art.
+The Tate gallery and later the Royal Academy played crucial roles in promoting their work, while Saatchi's extensive patronage, along with that of influential gallerist Jay Jopling, sparked considerable debate within the art community.

-While the Turner Prize establishment satisfied itself with weak conceptual homages to authentic iconoclasts like Duchamp and Manzoni, it spurned original talents such as Beryl Cook (1926–2008).
+While the Turner Prize establishment satisfied itself with weak conceptual homages to authentic iconoclasts, it spurned original talents such as Beryl Cook (1926–2008).
 The award ceremony has since 2000 attracted annual demonstrations by the "Stuckists", a group calling for a return to figurative art and aesthetic authenticity.
-Observing wryly that "the only artist who wouldn't be in danger of winning the Turner Prize is Turner", the Stuckists staged in 2000 a "Real Turner Prize 2000" exhibition, promising (by contrast) "no rubbish".